exarobibliologist/nanosecond/README.md

 These scripts will produce a <b>FrankenDebian setup</b> that is incredibly versatile, without sacrificing stability.
 If you do not understand what that is, this repo <b>IS NOT</b> for you! <b>Walk away now!</b>

-<b>Don't ask for help</b> from the Debian gurus on Freenode or Libera IRC.
+<b>Don't expect to get help</b> from Debian gurus on Freenode.
 Your requests for help will be ignored once they realize you are running a FrankenDebian.

 You must be willing to solve all your own problems, with limited or no support.
 If you are unwilling to do this, this repo <b>IS NOT</b> for you! <b>Walk away now!</b>

 These scripts are a <b>learning experience.</b>